 Vitamin B-12 levels are assessed through a blood test.
 Low levels indicate a deficiency.

 Intrinsic factor deficiency is tested through a blood sample.
-The blood is tested for antibodies against IF and the stomach’s mucosal cells.
+The blood is tested for antibodies against IF and the stomach’s cells.

 Treatment begins with:

 - vitamin B-12 injections that are slowly decreased over time

 - CBC tests to measure vitamin B-12 and iron levels in blood serum

 - blood tests to monitor replacement treatments